 Once arriving, look around you!
 Here is the walls castle of Salah al-Din al-Ayyubi, seemingly lofty, telling the story of this impenetrable historical fortress that holds a verse of the beauty of Islamic architecture, the Mosque of Muhammad Ali.
 It looks from the south as magic or as a legendary scene that appears to you as if you are in a fictional story in the depths of history.
 The Sultan Hassan Mosque comes to complement the spectacle of this Majesty.
 To the east are the tombs of the Mamluk princes.

 And to the west are the Cairo Wall, which was built by Salah al-Din al-Ayyubi.
-You are surrounded by a historical era that lights a way for you to go and roam among its rich and sparkling decorations.
-At the same time, you are in front of this gardens design inspired by historical Islamic gardens in Al Azhar Park.
+You are surrounded by a historical era that lights a way for you to go.
+On the other hands, roaming among its rich and sparkling decorations.
+At the same time, you are in front of this garden design inspired by historical Islamic gardens in Al Azhar Park.

 A Glimpse Into The Captivating Past Can Be Found in Al Azhar Park!

 Al Azhar Park is where to forget the feeling of the current time.
 You will feel as if you are in the heart of a historical movie about the historical Islamic eras, wandering with the rulers of Fatimids and Mamluks rulers & royal family members in the gardens.
 Or at least while your tour in Al Azhar Park, you feel that one of the historical Islamic rulers will appear in front of you.
 It is a normal feeling as a result of entering this great historical spot.